EnterpriseDB/tpa/architectures/CAMO2x2/README.md

 updates between all nodes, but to keep deletes and truncates limited to the originating pair.

+You may specify ``--bdr-node-group groupname`` to set the name of the BDR node group (default: bdrgroup).

+You may specify ``--bdr-database dbname`` to set the name of the database with BDR enabled (default: bdrdb).

 You may also specify any of the options described by ``tpaexec help configure-options``.